-The default rule for the employee is successfully updated to allow full view and edit rights to the employees on all the forms and a message “Settings have been updated.” appears, as shown in Figure 3.Figure 3
+- Click Save.
+The default rule for the employee is successfully updated on all the forms and a message suggesting the same appears.

 You can now override the full view and edit rights for the employee role on the forms where it is not required.

 - Click Add icon for the Employee role.
 Setup visibility rules dialog box appears as shown in Figure 3.
 The page displays the role of the user to whom the visibility rule will be applicable in the User Role field.